joffrey-bion/krossbow/docs/migration-guides.md

 module called `krossbow-stomp-kxserialization-json`.
 This new module now transitively brings `kotlinx-serialization-json` so you don't need to depend on that one explicitly.

-### Built-in web socket clients and default `StompClient` constructor moved to their own module
+### Built-in web socket clients moved to their own module and default `StompClient` constructor removed

 Up to (and including) version 3.x of Krossbow, the built-in web socket clients for the supported platforms were part of the `krossbow-websocket-core` module.